NES1208 : Environmental Science Field Course

 At the end of the module students will be able to:

--Produce geological maps recording key geological data
+- Produce maps and logs recording key geological data

--Conduct habitat surveys e.g. Phase 1 and Phase 2
+- Conduct habitat surveys e.g. Phase 1 and Phase 2

 Teaching Methods